a327ex/SNKRX/devlog.md

 I'm not sure what I should focus on next.
 I know that there's sounds left to add, but after that I should probably start doing the actual game progression, but for that I think need a bunch more characters.
 I should probably try to think of a cast of maybe 15-20 characters (however that number should be as low as possible) that fills up the current classes to their multiple levels.
 Levels possible are: 1, 2, 3, 2/4, 2/4/6 and 3/6.

+# Day 5 - 21/02/21

+Sounds done for everything.
+Surprising to me how much sounds added to the game and helped me sell all the different attacks way better than with just graphics.
+I should probably make it a habit to add sounds earlier rather than later from now on.

+Tomorrow I should probably ideaguy the full set of characters and classes that I'll need so that the game is playable and start on implementing those additional characters as well as some class bonuses.